museuminabox/miab-node-prototype/README.md

 1. `git clone https://github.com/museuminabox/miab-node-prototype.git`
 1. `cd miab-node-prototype`
 1. `git pull` just to be sure, do this to grab the latest builds
-1. `sudo npm install --no-bin-link --unsafe-perm` to install all the packages
+1. `sudo npm install` to install all the packages
 1. `coffee -c ./` to generate the javascript files
 1. `amixer cset numid=3 1` to set the audio output to the aux jack (code will automate this in future)
 1. Start the server with `env $(cat ./profile) node server.js`

-From them on run `git pull`, `sudo npm install --no-bin-link --unsafe-perm` then `coffee -c ./` to snag the latest files and create the javascript
+From them on run `git pull`, `sudo npm install` then `coffee -c ./` to snag the latest files and create the javascript

 The trick is obviously to get it to run and keep running at startup, probably using `forever` or `pm2`